0atman/noboilerplate/scripts/13-rust-is-boring.md

 # OUTTRO

-If you'd like to see what you can write in rust, click the top video: I used it to make a fun retro computer visualisation for my hopepunk podcast, Lost Terminal.
+If you'd like to see what you can write in rust, click the top video: I used it to make a fun retro computer visualisation for my scifi podcast, Lost Terminal.

 Or if urban fantasy is more your bag, click the bottom video to listen to a strange and beautiful podcast I produce called Modem Prometheus.